High Blood Pressure During Aging and a Diet That May Help

 Monitoring Blood Pressure

 It's important to keep in mind that a single blood pressure reading may not be correct.
 Several factors can increase the pressure temporarily, including exercise and tension.
 It's uncertain whether chronic stress can cause hypertension.
-Some researchers believe that it does, while others say that there is no link.
+Some researchers believe that it does, while others say that there is no link between the two occurrences.

 If a person notices that despite their best efforts their blood pressure is increasing, a doctor's advice should be sought.
 There are medications which can be prescribed to reduce blood pressure when other techniques don't work.
 Although some people may not like the idea of using a medication for a long time, the consequences of continuously high blood pressure can be serious.
 Even if medication must be taken, a healthy diet and lifestyle has many health benefits and is definitely worth following.